Roudari97/js-nonblocking-loop/README.md

 ```

 ## Todo
-Have Promise to return something
+Have Promise to return something<br>
-Handle rejection
+Handle rejection<br>
 Test code (I tested on Express and seems to work but need to test how practical this is in, for example, React.
-Also don't know if iteration is in correct order, but so far seems like it)
+Also don't know if iteration is in correct order, but so far seems like it)<br>

 &copy; Roudari 2022 - (CC BY 4.0)